fm4dd/gm-study-max/training/adder2/readme.md

   or(Cout, C_ha1, C_ha2);
 endmodule
 ```
-Finally we create the top-level module to connect the full-adder to our trainer board hardware:
+Here we create the top-level module to connect the full-adder to our trainer board hardware:
 ```
 // -------------------------------------------------------
 // adder2.v  gm-study-max training         @20230401 fm4dd